 Diversity and inclusion (D&I) is a serious part of most modern companies, and rightly so.
 Senior positions like ‘Head of Diversity’ started to spring up a few years ago, for a couple of key reasons.Firstly there’s the ethical side.
 We know it’s harder for some cultures and minorities to get the roles they deserve.
 This is down to an unconscious bias that leans us towards people who are similar to us.
 But it’s important to acknowledge this and actively counter it.

-How do you define diversity?
+How do you define diversity in the workplace?

 Defining and measuring diversity is the relatively straight forward bit.
 You can look at race, culture, gender (or gender identity), age, social background, disabilities, religion, ethnicity, etc: